 This guidance does not refer to the disposal of embryos created in vitro (for fertility treatment or embryo research), a process which is regulated by the Human Fertilisation and Embryology Authority (HFEA).
-Neither does it apply to care following stillbirths (when a baby is born dead after 24 weeks' gestation) or neonatal deaths.
+Neither does it apply to care following stillbirths (after 24 weeks' gestation) or neonatal deaths.